 After you commit to the program, Education Abroad will enroll you in the following three (3) credit UMD course:

-- PLCY790: India: Education and Project Engagement with Delhi's NGOs (PLCY)
+- PLCY790: India: Education and Project Engagement (PLCY)

-- PLCY798I: India: Education and Project Engagement with Delhi's NGOs (PLCY)
+- PLCY798I: India: Education and Project Engagement (PLCY)

-- PLCY388K: India: Education and Project Engagement with Delhi's NGOs (PLCY)
+- PLCY388K: India: Education and Project Engagement (PLCY)

 The credit you earn during this program will count as resident credit.

 You will stay in modern hotel accommodations in New Delhi, with potential other local hotels in other northern India cultural sites and during fieldwork with your NGO consultancy team.

 |Billable costs are charged to your student account.
 They are due based on the Office of Student Financial Services and Cashiering payment schedule.
 Be sure to check your statements when they are available.|